Big Ten football predictions 2023: Conference standings, best game, conference champions

 7. Indiana Hoosiers

-The Big Ten East will likely be a three-team race this season.
-The No. 2-ranked Michigan Wolverines, No. 3-ranked Ohio State Buckeyes, and No. 7-ranked Penn State Nittany Lions are expected to compete for top spot.
-They will all face each other as well.
+The Big Ten East race will likely come down to three teams once again this season.
+The No. 2-ranked Michigan Wolverines, No. 3-ranked Ohio State Buckeyes and No. 7-ranked Penn State Nittany Lions are expected to compete for the top spot and will all face each other.

 The Buckeyes will also face the No. 13-ranked ranked Notre Dame Fighting Irish and No. 19-ranked Wisconsin Badgers.
-Meanwhile, the Nittany Lions will face the No. 25-ranked Iowa Hawkeyes.
-Ohio State and Penn State represent the only two ranked opponents from Michigan's schedule.
+Meanwhile, the Nittany Lions will take on the No. 25-ranked Iowa Hawkeyes.
+Ohio State and Penn State represent the only two ranked opponents that Michigan will play this season.

-Who wins this side of the conference will likely come down to the final game of the season.
+The result of the Big Ten East will likely come down to the final game of the season.
 Look for the Buckeyes to avenge their back-to-back losses to the Wolverines, which followed an eight-game win streak, to head to the conference championship.

 Big Ten West